Posted on behalf of Stephens, Anderson & Cummings on May 12, 2016 in Product Liability

 Initial investigations into the cause of the explosions concluded that high humidity could deteriorate the airbag inflator, causing it to explode violently when deployed.
 More recent investigations have also determined that the ammonium nitrate propellant that is used in the airbags also plays a role in causing the explosive deployment of the airbags.
 The company has agreed to transition away from using ammonium nitrate over the coming years.

 If you have suffered serious injuries due to a defective Takata airbag, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-Contact our product liability lawyers to learn more about your legal options.
+Contact a personal injury lawyer from our firm to learn more about your legal options.